uk-ai/ukai2025/_sessions/keynote-2.md

 venue: The Gibbs Building, Wellcome Trust Collection, London, UK
 ---

 Dr Anjali Mazumder from The Alan Turing Institute will deliver the keynote address for Day 2 of UK AI 2025.
-This year's conference is supported by HDR UK, the National Institute for Health Data Research.